Before you consider giving up your dog, please read the following:

 My dog has bitten someone – I need to find another home.
 Unfortunately, we do not accept biting or aggressive dogs into the rescue; we do not have the resources to rehabilitate these dogs.
 However, there are a variety of possible options, such as hiring an animal behaviourist and behaviour modification you can do yourself.
 Sometimes a vet visit and asking the right questions will help uncover a solution.
 Please contact us for advice, rescuing a JRT doesn’t always have to mean finding it a new home.

 I’m moving next week and I can’t take my dog.
 Where are you located?
 JRTRO is a volunteer organization run almost entirely through the Internet.
 We do not have a facility or shelter to house dogs; all the dogs we do have up for adoption are either with their current owner or placed in the very limited foster care we have available.
-Please contact us to discuss possible options but as a general rule, you will need to keep your dog until a suitable home is found.
+Please contact us to discuss possible options.
 We are usually unable to assist on such short notice.

 Did your dog come from a breeder and have you contacted them?
 Respectable breeders should be either willing to take their dog back or at least aid in helping you find a new home for your JRT.
 We insist that you try this avenue prior to contacting us for a relinquishment; as well the process is often much quicker then rescue.